 We are pleased to welcome an expert in Financial Planning and Analysis (FP&A), Mr. Anders Liu-Lindberg, as a guest to the Jedox blog.
-Mr. Liu-Lindberg is a Senior Finance Business Partner at Maersk and co-author of the book “Create Value as a Finance Business Partner.”
-He is also a finance industry blogger on LinkedIn with more than 33,000 followers.
+Mr. Liu-Lindberg is the co-founder and COO of the Business Partnering Institute (BPI).
+A purpose-driven consulting firm aiming at cracking the code on business partnering, BPI helps unlock the value potential of the finance function.
 Over the next few weeks, we’ll be sharing a blog series by Mr. Liu-Lindberg that focuses on how FP&A is changing in a rapidly evolving global marketplace and how you can help elevate the value your finance department provides across your organization.

 In a large scale survey by a global firm, CFOs named Financial Planning & Analysis (FP&A) a top priority to transform and derive more value.
 This is no surprise because FP&A is on the rise, driven by CFOs, to become more strategic and a value-creating partner to the CEO.